monktastic/no-more-contempt/index.md

 Before we begin, what is contempt?
 It is easier to describe than define.

 Consider how most of us seem to feel about our political opponents these days.
-They don't just have bad ideas; they seem _defective_ in some fundamental way.
-How else could they believe the ridiculous things they do (or claim to, anyway)?
+They don't just have terrible ideas; they seem _defective_ in some fundamental way.
+How else could they believe what they do (or claim to, anyway)?
 This _fundamental-ness_ is a defining characteristic of contempt; they are _fundamentally_ beneath us.
+It is more a feeling than a belief.
+Any decent human knows that "beneath us" is a dangerous idea, but that doesn't stop us from viscerally feeling it.

-Genocides can only be carried out when people believe their victims are sub-human.
+Genocides can only be carried out when people feel their victims are sub-human.
 It's not sufficient for them to be humans with "worse" religions or ethnicities; they must be something... _less_[^genocide].
 While our own contempt may not rise to the level of enabling atrocities — yet — it is a milder form of the same phenomenon.

 In this dark place, all goodwill is lost.